clojurebridge-minneapolis/track1-chatter/track1-web.md

 ### HTML Proper

-HTML stands for "HyperText Markup Language" Hypertext meant that documents could have embedded within them links to other pages or images.
+> HTML stands for "HyperText Markup Language"

+Hypertext means that documents could have embedded within them links to other pages or images.
 The structure of the document was encoded using a markup language mainly consisting of opening and closing "tags" or elements.

 Save the following as sample.html: